LeoPhilly/supplement-rebel/design_doc.md

 **Notes:**

 - REBEL's final grad norm is roughly 240× larger than DPO's and 1.7×  larger than IPO's.
-- Loss magnitudes are not directly comparable across the three as these are different objectives(DPO is logistic; IPO and REBEL are squared but on different targets).
+- Loss magnitudes are not directly comparable across the three as these are different objectives (DPO is logistic; IPO and REBEL are squared but on different targets).
+Moreover, DPO & IPO have preference based objectives whereas REBEL does not.
 - Eval acc places REBEL (71.9%) between DPO (73.0%) and IPO (68.6%) and hence is comparable.
-- Note that since DPO & IPO have preference based objectives, the loss values are not directly comparable.

 ### How was AI used and what did it correct/wrong?